Learning Disability and Dementia (Active Aging)

-This course is based on the film “Supporting Derek” and explores the relationship between learning difficulty and dementia.
+This course is based on the film “Supporting Derek” and explores the relationship between learning disability and dementia.

-This course is suitable for anyone with a desire to learn more about the specific challenges of supporting a person with a learning difficulty and dementia.
+This course is suitable for anyone with a desire to learn more about the specific challenges of supporting a person with a learning disability and dementia.

 The course is designed as an introduction to the topic of dementia and so no pre-requisite training or knowledge is required.